ezsystems/commerce-documentation/docs/guide/one_page_forms/implement_custom_one_page_form.md

 Form type defines which form attributes are rendered and how.
 You can define other data here, such as labels, CSS classes, data attributes, etc.

-You should define this type as a service, so you can inject any logic that you need.
+You define this type as a service, so you can inject any logic that you need.

 ``` php
 namespace Company\Bundle\ProjectBundle\Form\Type;